 Follow these preventive measures before trying any of the solutions in the next section.

 ✓ Install or improve air barriers and vapor barriers to prevent air leakage and vapor diffusion from transporting moisture into building cavities.
-See "Air Leakage Diagnostics" on page 505.
+See page 515.

 Stopping water intrusion: Take all necessary steps to protect homes from water intrusion.